Fred Gardiner: Entry to politics

 It was after the provincial election of 1934, when the Conservatives were defeated, that Gardiner started to become more involved in politics in the Conservative party, and politics in Forest Hill, then a small and affluent suburb of Toronto.
 He joined the Conservative Businessman's Association in 1934.
 He first ran for deputy reeve of Forest Hill Village council in 1935.
 In his first campaign he spent $800, when candidates normally spent $200.
 He went door-to-door canvassing and received the endorsement of past reeve Andrew Hazlett.
 A Jewish car dealer named Ben Sadowski, whom Gardiner had befriended at Parkdale and intervened in a fight, canvassed for Gardiner among Jewish families of the area.
 Gardiner won the post by 1,211 to his challenger's 919 votes.
 Gardiner would go on to serve as reeve of the Village of Forest Hill for twelve years.
 In 1946, his final year as reeve, Gardiner was also Warden of the County of York, a title similar in some respects to his later chairmanship of Metropolitan Toronto.

 In 1936, Gardiner started getting more involved in Conservative politics.
 He backed W. Earl Rowe for Conservative leader of Ontario.
 Rowe would lose the 1937 election to Mitchell Hepburn, and eventually give up the post in 1938.
 Gardiner's outward role in the election was to give speeches.
-One of Gardiner's first speeches was a rally for Leslie Frost, the older brother of Cecil Frost, who haf organized the 1937 campaign.
+One of Gardiner's first speeches was a rally for Leslie Frost, the older brother of Cecil Frost, who had organized the 1937 campaign.
 Cecil Frost and Gardiner would become the president and first vice-president, respectively, of the party in 1938.
 Gardiner, who had decided not to run for provincial politics in 1938, also chose not to run for federal politics in the 1939 federal election although the South York nomination was his if he had wanted it.
 Gardiner chose not to run because he thought the Conservatives would remain in opposition, and he would "sit in the back row of the Commons and wait for the boss to tell me when to make a speech."